ChenaniahMe/codes/wpgnn/readme.md

 ## WPGNN

 ### The code of the proposed method WPGNN
-We open source core implementations for the proposed method, including graph fusion, weight-perceputal convolution, usage of the code and Experiments.
+We open source core implementations for the proposed method, including graph fusion, weight-perceputal convolution, usage of the code and experiments.

 #### Graph Fusion